creideiki/fimfic2pdf/README.md

 Then re-run the program (without specifying "-t/--retransform") to re-render the changed LaTeX code.

+To avoid this problem with the default underlines, alternative styles may be used instead of underlining.
+Use the "-u/--underline" option to specify which style to use:

+   fancy: default, leaves gaps around descenders, no line breaks
+   simple: handles line breaks but no additional formatting
+   italic: render underlined text as italics instead
+   regular: render underlined text as regular text

 If the source text contains Unicode open/close quotation marks, they will be redered correctly by default.
 If it only contains ASCII straight quotation marks, they will all be rendered as closing